-If the results of the rapid test, which takes 10-20 minutes, are positive, further testing is not needed.
+If the results of the rapid test are positive, further testing is not needed and treatment can be started right away.
 If the rapid strep test is negative, a throat culture should be performed on children or adolescents to confirm the results and avoid missing infections that could lead to serious complications, such as rheumatic fever.
 A throat culture is more sensitive than the rapid strep test, but it may take 24-48 hours for results.
-According to 2012 guidelines from the Infectious Diseases Society of America (IDSA), confirmatory testing on adults is not recommended since adults have lower rates of strep throat and far lower risk of complications than children.
+According to 2012 guidelines from the Infectious Diseases Society of America (IDSA), confirmatory testing on adults is not usually recommended since adults have lower rates of strep throat and far lower risk of complications than children.

-A doctor will typically order this test when a person has a sore throat and other symptoms that suggest strep throat.
+A health practitioner will typically order this test when a person has a sore throat and other symptoms that suggest strep throat.
 There is a higher suspicion of strep when the affected person is a child and/or if the person has been in close contact with someone who has been diagnosed with strep throat.
-The Centers for Disease Control and Prevention (CDC) recommends that individuals see a doctor when they have:
+Individuals should see a healthcare provider and get tested when they have:

-Sore throat lasting more than a week, or recurrent sore throats
+Sore throat that starts quickly and lasts more than a week, or recurrent sore throats

-Reddened (inflamed) throat with pus (white or yellow spots)
+Reddened (inflamed) throat and/or tonsils with white or yellow patches or streaks

 Hoarseness lasting more than two weeks